Lyrete/wsd-project/readme.md

 ### Demoing on your own build

 The included config.js file only loads a .env file if one is present from the project folder.
-To ensure the db has the proper details for your own testDB make sure to include a .env file that has the following variables.
+To ensure the db has the proper details for your own testDB make sure to include a .env file in the root directory that has the following variables.

 ```
 PGHOST=(YOUR-DBHOST-HERE)